sl-design-system/components/.changeset/khaki-chicken-repeat.md

 '@sl-design-system/grid': patch
 ---

-Added vertical alignment for checkbox in header of selection-column
+Added vertical alignment for checkbox in header and rows of selection-column